A great dessert makes your tastebuds tingle. It makes you want to eat it.

 It’s always a good idea to have more food on hand than you think you’ll need.
 Especially in the case of food photography.

-In the case of ice cream or frozen desserts, your subject might melt before you can get the shot.
+In the case of frozen desserts, your subject might melt before you can get the shot.

 Have an object that is similar in size and colour to your subject to act as a stand-in while you adjust your set and lighting.
 This will ensure that everything is in place when your dessert is camera ready.